Michaelmcpheejr/Third-Party-Vendor-Risk-Assessment/Questionnaires/Extended_Module_30_Questionnaire.md

 12. Is all customer data encrypted in transit using TLS 1.2+?

-13. Do you maintain encryption key management practices (rotation, protection, restricted access)?
+13. Do you maintain encryption key management practices such as rotation, protection, and restricted administrative access?

-14. Do you support customer-managed keys (BYOK or HYOK) for high sensitivity clients if required?
+14. Do you manage encryption keys through a centralized Key Management Service (KMS) with restricted access and regular rotation?

 15. Do you maintain documented data classification and handling procedures?

 Evidence Examples:
 - Key management documentation
 - Encryption architecture excerpt
 - Data classification policy

 ---